jeffreylanters/react-unity-webgl/README.md

 On the React side of your project an Event Listeners can be registered to the Unity Context instance.
 Register the Event Listener using the "on" method as following, where "eventName" is the name of your listener, and the "eventListener" method is the Method which will be Invoked which may or may not pass along any Arguments based on your implementation.

 > Keep in mind communication from Unity to React is global, so Event Listeners with the same name will overwrite one another.

+> When using parameters, some types might need the usage of special methods in order to read their values.
+You can read more about parameters and [JavaScript to Unityscript types](#javascript-to-unityscript-types) here.

 ```ts
 function on(eventName: string, eventListener: Function): void;